jgrelet/ladcp/readme.txt

-THIS IS A BETA VERSION
+THIS IS A BETA VERSION.

 It works for me and on a number of test settings.
 Please try it and report any problems or bugs to